 that the world will never forget.
 Andy Warhol said it best in Interview Magazine: "He's not our hero because he was perfect, but because he perfectly represented the damaged, but beautiful soul of his time."

-Whatever the source of the appeal, the Dean mania continues, and thousands of
+Whatever the source of his appeal, the Dean mania continues and thousands of

 Fairmount Cemetery in Indiana, and there are rumors that the supernatural phenomena concerning James Dean continues.

 Many of his fans would swear that James Dean has returned from the grave.
 And there have been reports of a spectral Porsche cruising the highway in the area where Dean was killed.
 And exactly where is that Porsche Spyder or...for that matter...James Dean's body?
 Someone supposedly stole the corpse from the grave, and more recently, his headstone was taken as well, though it was quickly returned.
 Little wonder that Dean might be disturbed enough to walk the earth again.

 But if Dean's spectral image does endlessly wander the California highways, it's more likely that Dean is restless, because he just couldn't accept his

 untimely death.
 Let's hope that soon, he'll find some peace and be able to rest at last...and let's hope that the "Little Bastard" is somewhere where it will never